Electric field-induced domain wall motion in spin spiral multiferroics

-The rotation of the spins can be visualized by plotting $\phi(r)$, cf. Fig.~\ref{fig:snaplong}.
+The rotation of the spins can be visualized by plotting $\phi(r)$, cf. Fig.~\ref{fig:simul}(b).
 Straight lines $\phi(r)=\pm Q r$ represent uniform spin spiral and correspond to chiral domains, while V-shaped cusps are the DWs.
-Just after $t=0$, a V-shape appears at the right boundary, indicating a nucleation of a second domain with P along the external field.
-The large distances between the right cusps at subsequent steps indicate large initial speed of the right DW, that is consistent with the discussion following Eq.~(\ref{eq:deltaConstr}) and the fact that the right domain is very narrow.
-As the nucleated domain on the right grows, the wall gets slower and the distances between the cusps decrease.
+Figure~\ref{fig:simul} illustrates the domain wall motion when a single domain is initially present in the middle of the sample ($t=0$~ps).
+That corresponds to a violet V-shaped curve for $\phi(x)$ in Fig.~\ref{fig:simul}(b) and the top polarization profile in Fig.~\ref{fig:simul}(a).
+At $t=200$~ps a V-shape appears near the right boundary in Fig.~\ref{fig:simul}(b), indicating a nucleation of a second domain with $P$ along the external field.
+The large distances between the right cusps at subsequent steps indicate large initial speed of the right DW, that is consistent with Eq.~(\ref{eq:X2}) and the fact that the right domain is very narrow (small $L_2$).
+As the nucleated domain on the right grows, the wall gets slower and the distances between the cusps decrease, as seen in Fig.~\ref{fig:simul}(a,b).
 The wall initially at the center starts with a lower velocity and just slightly accelerates while moving to the right.

-We now compare the motion of the two walls with the predictions of Eq.~(\ref{eq:x12}).
-The simulated snapshots of the polarization texture at different times are shown in Fig.~\ref{fig:snaplong}(a).
-Fig.~\ref{fig:fitcompare} reports the DW trajectories from the simulations (dots) and the behaviour predicted by the model (solid lines).

-We find good agreement between the simulation and the theory.
-Differences near $t=0$ may be due to a transient effect that is beyond our steady state solution.
-At large $E$ fields the differences between our linear-response theory and the simulations become more visible, as seen in the Supplementary Figure.~\ref{figS:Breakdown}.

-Supplementary Figure~\ref{figS:P(t)-long} shows the simulated time-dependent polarization that results from DW motion in Fig.~\ref{fig:snaplong}.
-The initial polarization is zero as initially the two DWs with opposite chiralities and hence opposite polarizations have the same size.
-When the walls start moving, the domain with polarization along the field grows, and the polarization decreases towards negative values until it saturates when only one domain is left.
-Our model is also able to predict the polarization evolution, as seen in the Supplementary Figure~\ref{figS:P(t)-long}.
-As the DWs move, the overall contribution to the polarization changes accordingly (see Fig.~\ref{fig:deltaP} for reference), and it is

-Eq.~(\ref{eq:P(v)}) shows how the t-dependent polarization is related to the position of the walls.
-Polarization evolution obtained in simulations, Supplementary Figure.~\ref{figS:P(t)-long}, matches well with Eq.~(\ref{eq:P(v)}).